notaz/picodrive/tools/bin_to_cso_mp3/readme.txt

    pop up console window with some scrolling text, which should close by itself when done.
 After that you should see new directory with converted files.

+In case it complains about missing lame.exe even after you copied it, try copying lame.exe and ciso.exe somewhere in your PATH, i.e. Windows directory.

+If it crashes ("this program needs to close blabla"), you probably have bad .cue or missing .bin file.

 Advanced usage
 --------------